-WASHINGTON D.C. — The Military Reporters & Editors Association announced the winners of its 2022 journalism awards for work completed in 2021.
+WASHINGTON, June 2 — The Military Reporters & Editors announced the winners of its 2022 journalism awards for work completed in 2021.

 “My deepest congratulations to the winners of this year’s contest,” MRE President, Jeff Schogol, said on Thursday.
 “Your contributions to journalism have helped to illuminate issues that powerful interests don’t want the American public to see.”

 The entries for this year’s contest were judged by the following members of the Medill School of Journalism: Senior Lecturer Ivan Meyers; Assistant Professor Matthew Orr; Adjunct Lecturer Storer Rowley; Professor Ellen Shearer; Associate Professor Elizabeth Shogren.

 Below are the winners.

 Afghan Pilots Targeted for Assassination as the U.S. withdrew from Afghanistan, Reuters reporters Phil Stewart, Idrees Ali and Hamid Shalizi

 These well-reported stories were the first to reveal the Taliban’s targeted assassination campaign against Afghan Air Force pilots in the months before the chaotic U.S. withdrawal from Afghanistan.
 Stewart also delved into the aftermath of the war and followed up on Afghan pilots trained by the United States who had scattered, some flying their planes to neighboring countries and ending up in detention facilities waiting for America to rescue them and collect their combat aircraft.
 This work was cited by the Special Inspector General for Afghan Reconstruction office in its final report to Congress before the war ended and prompted congressional scrutiny of the Biden administration’s handling of the matter and promises from the secretary of defense to take action.